beenish01/-Social-Media-Data-Analysis---Analyzing-Tesla-Related-Tweets/README.md

  Streamlit

  ## Implementation
- Obtaining twitter data
+ Obtaining twitter data.

- Creating a kafka producer that publishes messages to a topic Creating a kafka consumer that consumes messages from the kafka topic.
+ Creating a kafka producer that publishes messages to a topic.

+ Creating a kafka consumer that consumes messages from the kafka topic.

  Processing content of the tweets and storing it to SQLite database.

  Use Spark SQL to query data from SQLite database and creating visualizations using Streamlit.

 ## Problem Statement and BDA Process